pivotal/docs-tap/scc/blue-green-with-packageinstall.hbs.md

 ## Delete the original app version

-After the new app is ready to handle the complete load and the `-green` version is not required anymore, use the following steps to remove the old version and rename the new version.
+After the new app is ready to handle the complete load and the `-green` version is not required, use the following steps to remove the old version and rename the new version.

 1. Ensure that all the traffic is using the correct version of the app.
 For example, the HTTPProxy looks similar to the following: